Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has no parameters and no output schema, the description adequately explains the return values and conditions.
-It covers the main scenarios (all connected vs missing credentials), providing sufficient context for an AI agent to understand the tool's behavior.
+Given no parameters and no output schema, the description covers the two key return scenarios comprehensively, sufficient for an agent to understand behavior.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.